 Failing to Check the Beneficiaries on your Insurance or Retirement Accounts

 Imagine a situation where you open a retirement account and name your son as beneficiary.
 Several years later you have a daughter.
 A couple of years after that, you prepare a will giving everything 50% of your estate to each child.
+Click here to work with Marc Brown if you are facing bankruptcy.
 At death you have $100,000 in the bank and $100,000 in your retirement account.
 If you haven’t changed your beneficiary, the $100,000 retirement account would go directly to your son.
 The remaining $100,000 would go through probate and be split between your son and daughter.
 In the end, your son would get $150,000 and your daughter, just $50,000.
 Forgetting to check the beneficiaries on your accounts can upset even a well thought out estate plan.